 The bill amends Section 13-1-128 of the New Mexico Statutes to enhance the transparency and distribution of information regarding sole source and emergency procurement contracts.
-It mandates that prior to awarding such contracts, the state purchasing agent and local public body central purchasing offices must provide specific information to the Department of Information Technology for posting on the Sunshine Portal.
-Additionally, they are required to forward this information to the Legislative Finance Committee, individuals who have requested it via email, and the Legislative Council Service for distribution to current state legislators.
+It mandates that prior to awarding such contracts, state and local public body central purchasing offices must provide detailed information to the Department of Information Technology for posting on the Sunshine Portal.
+Additionally, they are required to forward this information to the Legislative Finance Committee, individuals who have requested the information via email, and the Legislative Council Service for distribution to current state legislators.

 Statutes affected: introduced version: 13-1-128